nzakas/understandinges6/manuscript/02-Functions.md

 One of the most interesting new parts of ECMAScript 6 are arrow functions.
 Arrow functions are, as the name suggests, functions defined with a new syntax that uses an "arrow" (`=>`).
 However, arrow functions behave differently than traditional JavaScript functions in a number of important ways:

 * **Lexical `this` binding** - The value of `this` inside of the function is determined by where the arrow function is defined not where it is used.
-* **Not `new`able** - Arrow functions cannot be used a constructors and will throw an error when used with `new`.
+* **Not `new`able** - Arrow functions cannot be used as constructors and will throw an error when used with `new`.
 * **Can't change `this`** - The value of `this` inside of the function can't be changed, it remains the same value throughout the entire lifecycle of the function.
 * **No `arguments` object** - You can't access arguments through the `arguments` object, you must use named arguments or other ES6 features such as rest arguments.

 There are a few reasons why these differences exist.
 First and foremost, `this` binding is a common source of error in JavaScript.
-It's very easy to lose track of the `this` value inside of a function and can easily result in unintended consequences.
+It's very easy to lose track of the `this` value inside of a function, which can result in unintended consequences.
 Second, by limiting arrow functions to simply executing code with a single `this` value, JavaScript engines can more easily optimize these operations (as opposed to regular functions, which might be used as a constructor or otherwise modified).

 I> Arrow functions also have a `name` property that follows the same rule as other functions.